hschmidtchen/EAGLE-EYE/README.md

 * add left/right movement without turning
 * optimize the controller values of the PID controller

-## Setup and Run EAGLE EYE:
+## Setup and Run EAGLE-EYE:
 The code was developed for the AR.Drone 2 using Python 2.7 and OpenCV 3.1.0.
 The GitHub project [libardrone](https://github.com/mjdev/python-ardrone) provides a set of low level control functions that are used to control the drone.
-This library must be installed before being able to execute EAGLE EYE.
+This library must be installed before being able to execute EAGLE-EYE.
-If the libardrone library is contained in your python environment, the EAGLE EYE repository can be cloned into a new directory and started by executing eagle_eye.py.
+If the libardrone library is contained in your python environment, the EAGLE-EYE repository can be cloned into a new directory and started by executing eagle_eye.py.
 Make sure that you are connected to the drone's WiFi!

 Press the return key to take off and control the drone using the following keys: